muff1nman/ClassNotes/Econ/EconAndTech.md

 Review Questions - Economic Models
 -------
 - Traditionally, how has tech been treated in economic models?
+    - It has been treated as an external factor, a constant in a formula
 - How do market structure models differ?
     - Perfect Competition
         - No barriers to entry: Equal access to inputs and technology (i.e. patents)